- Reference >

 To calculate the change between the first and the last distances, the

-following operation uses $cond
+following operation uses $cond and $size

-operators to calculate the difference (i.e. $subtract
+operators to calculate the difference (i.e. $subtract)

 the two distances if there are two or more elements in the log